alphaace001/WebChat/README.md

-WeChat - Conversational Bot for Websites
+# WebChat - Conversational Bot for Websites

 WeChat is an innovative application that allows you to create a chatbot for any website using Retrieval-Augmented Generation (RAG) combined with a Large Language Model (LLM).
 The chatbot can answer questions based on the content of the provided website.